TNDC2002/PEproject/documents/report.md

    To access all the features and benefits of _SmashBruh_, start by creating your account.
 Click on the "Sign Up" button on the homepage and provide the required information, including your name, email address, and a secure password.
 Once you've filled in the details, click "Finish" to proceed.

 2. **_Explore Movie Catalog:_**
    After successfully creating your account, it's time to explore our extensive movie catalog.
-Navigate to the "Movies" section to discover a wide range of genres.
+Navigate to the "Feature Movies" or "Shows" section to discover a wide range of genres.
 Browse through the collections, popular releases, or use the search bar to find specific movies.

 3. **_Select and Rent Movies:_**
    When you find a movie you want to rent, click on its title to access the movie details page.
 Here, you'll find a synopsis, cast and crew information, user reviews, and other relevant details.
 Click on "Rent" to proceed to the checkout.
 You can also "favourite" a movie and rate them with the corresponding icons.